Miss Anambra Sex Video: Chidinma allegedly gets prize vehicle back, signs undertaking not to talk to press - Nigeria Today

 Miss Anambra Sex Video: Chidinma allegedly gets prize vehicle back, signs undertaking not to talk to press

-The organizers of the Miss Anambra Beauty Pageant, Anambra Broadcasting Service, ABS, have reportedly returned the prize vehicle to the former beauty queen, Miss Chidinma Okeke, despite her involvement in a lesbian sex tape scandal.
-Recall that the embattled ex-beauty queen was last year entangled in a lesbian sex tape scandal in which she was…
+The organizers of the Miss Anambra Beauty Pageant, Anambra Broadcasting Service, ABS, have returned the prize vehicle to the former beauty queen, Miss Chidinma Okeke, despite her involvement in a lesbian sex tape scandal.
+Recall that the embattled ex-beauty queen was last year entangled in a lesbian sex tape scandal in which she was seen […]

-The post Miss Anambra Sex Video: Chidinma allegedly gets prize vehicle back, signs undertaking not to talk to press appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.

 Follow us on twitter @NigeriaTodayNG